Replaying Japan 2022 – Call for Papers

-- Full papers (500 words): If accepted you will be expected to post a draft paper (around 3,000 words) or a video presentation (up to 20 minutes) a week before the conference.
-The paper can be in English or Japanese, but must have an English abstract.
+- Full papers: If accepted you will be expected to submit a paper (around 3,000 words) or a video presentation (up to 20 minutes) in English one week before the conference.

-- Posters/demos (500 words): Presenters who want to demonstrate innovative work best shown visually rather than submit a written paper should take advantage of our poster/demo sessions.
-If accepted you will be expected to submit a poster OR a short video of no more than 5 minutes a week before.
+- Posters/demos: Presenters who want to demonstrate innovative work best shown visually rather than submit a written paper should take advantage of our poster/demo sessions.
+If accepted you will be expected to submit a poster OR a short video (up to 5 minutes) in English a week before the conference.
 Again, there will be an online session where you can talk to your poster/demo.

-- Lightning Talks (300 words): If you have work in progress that you would like to present we will have a Lightning Talk format.
+- Lightning Talks: If you have work in progress that you would like to present we will have a Lightning Talk format.
+Abstracts can be shorter than 500 words.
 If accepted you will be expected to post a short video a week before and to submit a single PowerPoint slide.
 We will have a session when each Lightning Talk presenter will get 1 minute to talk to their slide.